hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_group_metadata.rst

 * **priority** (Integer):

-      Is a positive/negative integer specifying the metadata priority.
-Lower numbers have highr priority.
-The default is 0.
+      An integer (including negative integers) indicating the metadata file priority.
+Lower numbers have highter priority and will be included earlier in the collation order.